Delta Ship 41: Operational history

-Ship 41 was acquired by another airline in Delta’s family tree—North Central.
+Ship 41 was acquired by another airline in Delta's family tree—North Central.
 North Central became part of Delta's history through its merger with Northwest Airlines in 2008.

 The aircraft then flew for a number of different airlines before finally being operated by Air Puerto Rico, a Puerto Rican cargo airline company.

 Restoration

 In 1990, a group of Delta retirees and enthusiasts located one of Delta's first five DC-3s in order to restore it to flying condition.
 Their investigation led them to "Ship 41", then flying as a cargo aircraft, registered N29PR for a local Puerto Rican airline, Air Puerto Rico.
 In 1993, Delta bought the aircraft from Air Puerto Rico and it was flown to Atlanta, where it underwent a five-year restoration and is now on display at the Delta Flight Museum.

-In 2000, Ship 41 won the EAA's AirVenture's Judges' Choice “Lindy” Award for outstanding restoration.
-In 2001, Ship 41 became the first aircraft to earn a National Trust for Historic Preservation award.